jundalisay/spblist/content/en/research/einstein/relativity/section-01.md

 The concept “true”* does not tally with the assertions of pure geometry, because by the word “true” we are eventually in the habit of designating always the correspondence with a “real” object.

-> *Superphysics Note: The truth of Postulate 1 is proven by cutting or manipulating that single aethereal link in order to change the weight or  gravity of a body.
-This is already done by zipping UFOs, and by levitating Buddhist monks (from whom we got our Elastic Theory of Gravity).
+{{< n n="The truth of Postulate 1 is proven by cutting or manipulating that single aethereal link in order to change the weight or  gravity of a body.
+This is already done by zipping UFOs, and by levitating Buddhist monks (from whom we got our Elastic Theory of Gravity)." >}}